AdaemmerP/lpirfs/README.md

 lpirfs
 ======

-An R-package which estimates linear and non-linear impulse responses with local projections by [Jordà (2005)](https://www.aeaweb.org/articles?id=10.1257/0002828053828518).
+An R-package which estimates linear and nonlinear impulse responses with local projections by [Jordà (2005)](https://www.aeaweb.org/articles?id=10.1257/0002828053828518).

 Main features
 -------------

--   Estimates linear and non-linear impulse responses with local projections.
+-   Estimates linear and nonlinear impulse responses with local projections.
--   Functions to plot linear and non-linear impulse responses.
+-   Functions to plot linear and nonlinear impulse responses.
 -   Functions are partly implemented in *Rcpp* and *RcppArmadillo* to improve efficiency.
 -   High performance with parallel computation.